Geodels/gospl/docs/user_guide/inputfile.rst

 b. :yaml:`end` is the model end time in years,
 c. :yaml:`tout` is the output interval used to create model outputs,
 d. :yaml:`dt` is the model internal time step (the approach in *gospl* uses an implicit time step.
-e. :yaml:`tec` is the tectonic timestep interval used to update the tectonic meshes and perform the required displacements.
+e. :yaml:`tec` is the tectonic timestep interval used to update the tectonic meshes and perform the required horizontal displacements (vertical displacements are done every :yaml:`dt`).
 f. :yaml:`strat` is the stratigraphic timestep interval used to update the stratigraphic record.

 .. raw:: html